Over the past year, I’ve served as an alumni board member for my alma mater Roger Williams University.

-A collaborative effort between student activities and alumni relations can serve as a valuable bridge for connecting with recent graduates in authentic ways that create a sustained relationship of engagement and stewardship.
+A collaborative effort between student affairs and alumni relations can serve as a valuable bridge for connecting with recent graduates in authentic ways — which creates a sustained relationship of engagement and stewardship.

-Think of alumni engagement in incremental progress.
-Initially alumni engagement can look like engaging on social media, Skype-ing into a class, or serving on a panel, talking with prospective or incoming students, or connecting with soon-to-be grads.
-By allowing recent graduates (with jobs and a willingness to donate time) to engage in ways that are familiar and continue their affinity, it sets them up for the long haul, and recognizes their unique “ways of giving” based on their stage of life.
-After, they’re alumni forever!
+Think of alumni engagement as incremental progress.
+Initially, alumni engagement can involve the alum engaging on social media, video conferencing with a class, serving on a panel, talking with prospective or incoming students, or connecting with soon-to-be grads.
+Allowing recent graduates to engage in ways that are familiar and continue their affinity sets them up for the long haul and shows that you recognize their unique ways of giving based on their stage of life.
+After all, they’re alumni forever.

-With most graduates carrying more than $35,000 in student loan debt, it’s not a surprise their instinct isn’t to pull out their wallet once they get their degree.
-But by keeping a connection to the institution through the networks that connected them in the first place (their student affinity groups, staff/faculty, other alumni), when they run out of time to give, there’s a higher likelihood they’ll donate money when then unable to offer other types of alumni involvement.
+With most graduates carrying more than $35,000 in student loan debt, it’s no surprise that they’re not included to pull out their wallets once they earn their degrees.
+But by keeping a connection to the institution through the networks that connected them in the first place — such as their student affinity groups, staff, faculty, and other alumni — there’s a higher likelihood they’ll donate money when then unable to offer other types of alumni involvement.

 1. Offer to make introductions to (potentially) interested alumni.

-In the spirit of maintaining the networks that a student built while they’re on campus, why not use it as an opportunity to stay in touch in meaningful ways, and to give an alternative way to stay involved with the university besides giving dollars to the University.
-When the Director of Student Programs and Leadership at RWU reached out to participate in their Roger Ready campaign, how could I say no!?
+In the spirit of maintaining the networks that a student built while on campus, use those networks as opportunities to stay in touch in meaningful ways — and to give an alternative way to stay involved besides financial donations.

 2. Outline campus events that benefit from alumni presence.

-Whether they’re panels of graduates, judges for events, student organization retreats, or opportunities to mentor current students, consider ways to incorporate alumni into campus programming.
-What better way to help students understand the skills that they’re developing through involvement on campus than from a recent graduate?
+What better way to help students understand the skills they’re developing through involvement on campus than a recent graduate?

-3. Brainstorm roles that alumni will be able to serve in as graduates.
+3. Brainstorm roles that alumni will be able to fill as graduates.

-Might an organization benefit from some alumni support?
-Are there strongholds of graduates all moving to one particular area of the country that might be ripe for a new alumni chapter?
-Bring your new grad intel and consider alongside alumni relations what a volunteer role for a new grad with a full-time job might look like– not to mention offer up other ways to “give back” to the University besides serving on the Alumni Board.
+Might a student organization benefit from alumni support?
+Are there batches of graduates all moving to one particular area of the country, which might be ripe for a new alumni chapter?
+Bring your new grad intel and consider what a volunteer role for a new grad with a full-time job might look like.
+Plus, consider other ways almnni can give back to the institution besides serving on the alumni board.

 In student activities, you know retreats, group development, and you know engagement (and of course that’s just the start, but particularly relevant to an alumni-run “organization”).

-Thinking about alumni engagement in this way might be a change, and one that feels slightly out of scope for a campus life or student activities office– but you (likely) know the alumni that would benefit a group of current students best, and by working with alumni relations, it’s a win-win.
-Alumni engage with students and see what life after college might look like, and alumni begin to establish the critical relationships that will pay dividends in the years to come.
-All without that student “phone-a-thon.”
+Thinking about alumni engagement in this way might be a change, and one that feels slightly out of scope for a campus life or student activities office.
+But you likely know the alumni whom a group of current students could benefit from best.
+So working with alumni relations is a win-win.

-How do you work with Alumni Relations to engage recent grads?
+How do you work with alumni relations to engage recent grads?
 Tweet us your ideas @HelloPresence.